 Dr. Clemenson will provide a set of comprehensive post-operative guidelines.
 Following these instructions will help you enjoy a swift and comfortable recovery.

 Frequently Asked Questions

 You may experience some discomfort following the extraction.
-Any pain should be minimal and it can be managed with over-the-counter medications such as ibuprofen as well as utilizing a cold compress.
+Any pain will be minimal and manageable with over-the-counter medications and a cold compress.

-Typically, you can eat right after your tooth extraction, but make sure to stick with soft and mild foods for the first few days.
-Crunchy, spicy, or very hot foods may irritate your surgical site and can lead to infections or complications.
+Patients can eat right after tooth extraction but should stick with soft and mild foods for the first few days.
+Crunchy, spicy, or hot foods can irritate your surgical site and lead to infections or complications.

 Some safe foods that you can eat for the first few days after your extraction include:

 - Scrambled eggs

 - Mashed fruits and vegetables

 - Yogurts and puddings